digitalbazaar/bedrock-ledger-node/README.md

 * configBlock - the configuration block for the ledger.
 * options - a set of options used when creating the ledger.
   * storage - the storage subsystem for the ledger (default: 'mongodb').
+  * owner - the owner of the ledger node (default: none, anyone can access the node).
 * callback(err, ledger) - the callback to call when finished.
   * err - An Error if an error occurred, null otherwise
   * ledgerNode - the ledger node associated with the ledger.